ravendb/docs/Chapter01.rst

 ..
 [1] To be rather more exact, I should say that when I am talking about scaling, I am talking about scaling a database instance across a large number of machines.
-It is certainly possible to scale RDBMS solutions, but the typical approach is by breaking the data store to indepedent nodes (sharding), which means that things like cross node joins are no longer possible.
+It is certainly possible to scale RDBMS solutions, but the typical approach is by breaking the data store to independent nodes (sharding), which means that things like cross node joins are no longer possible.
   Another RDBMS scaling solution is a set of servers that acts as a single logical database instance, such as Oracle RAC.
-The problem with this approach that the number of machines that can take part in such a system in limited (usually to low single digits), making it impracticle for high scaling requirements.
+The problem with this approach that the number of machines that can take part in such a system in limited (usually to low single digits), making it impractical for high scaling requirements.